zzy-44/academic-kickstart/content/home/projects.md

 +++
 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 8  # Order that this section will appear.

 title = "Projects"
 subtitle = "*Some ongoing projects*"